 Secure commitment by identifying possible issues and their solutions down the road.
 Keep the relationship going before they sign on the dotted line.

 Last but not least, always remain available to assure the customer if they have any questions after the deal is done.

 Optimize your sales funnel

 As a B2B entrepreneur, you need to reach your audience at every stage of your sales funnel.
 Therefore, to address their needs offer them a diverse set of solutions.

-Initially, the customer will be exposed to a large variety of content like blog posts, social media, and video clips.
-This may seem unrelated even not targeted to a specific persona in the funnel.
+Initially, the customer will be exposed to a large variety of content, like blog posts, social media, and video clips.
+This may seem unrelated, even if not targeted to a specific persona in the funnel.